KhoiDang-KHDL/The-UK-Train-Analystics/README.md

 ---

-### 6.2 Pillar B — Enhancing Customer Satisfaction via Segmentation
+### 6.2 B — Enhancing Customer Satisfaction via Segmentation

 **6.2.1 Purchase Behavior — by Purchase Type** — Online remains the dominant channel (58.51%), but Station purchases have grown from 32.35% to 41.83% over four months.